Our practice is simple

 A daily practice can be as simple as lighting an incense stick and bowing to the Buddha.
 Try not to over-complicate it or feel overwhelmed by all the options.

 You might want to start with one of the following or combine two or more together – maybe first thing in the morning or last thing at night.
 Experiment and find out what suits you.
-You can read what others do as their daily practice at our virtual temple here.

 • Make an offering to the Buddha by lighting incense or by pouring water from a jug into a small bowl on the shrine